predly/what_is_predly/README.md

 Weather forecasting models need observation data to determine the atmospheres condition.
 The more observations, the better the forecast.

 In Berlin, there are only 5 government weather stations for an area of > 880 km² to provide ground observation data.
-That means, there is only 1 observation per ~180 km².
+That means, there is only 1 observation per ~180 km² in average.
 The American leading forecast system GFS can only predict 1 value for an area of 156.25 km³.
 The best resolution model by Germany's DWD (COSMO model) predicts in 4 km² grids, but relies on the same ground observation data.

 ## Example location: Berlin